 Sojourner Truth: 5 Important Accomplishments

 Born in New York in 1797, Sojourner Truth was a former slave who collaborated with a number of renowned 19th century activists all over the country in the fight for racial and gender equality before, during and after the Civil War.
-She is best known for escaping from the bondages of her abusive slave master and then going on to help countless blacks escape to freedom using the Underground Railroad.
+She is best known for escaping from the bondage of her abusive slave master and then going on to help countless blacks escape to freedom using the Underground Railroad.
 Sojourner Truth also made enormous contributions to the women’s suffrage movement.

 Why is Sojourner Truth Significant?